Money market funds: how they work

 About money funds

 Money funds do not serve as a good replacement for a checking account at a bank.
-Withdrawals are limited by regulation and the yields on money funds do not match the best rates on checking accounts offered by FDIC-insured banks.
+Withdrawals are limited by regulation and the yields on money funds may not match today's best rates on checking accounts.

 Rules from the Securities and Exchange Commission regulate how mutual fund companies can invest money for their money market funds.
 Another regulation requires funds to disclose their holdings every month on their website.
 This disclosure rule should make it easier for analysts to identify potential risk in funds, with the goal of preventing exposure to low-rated commercial paper.